cardinalhq/flutter/README.md

 ### Component Types

-* `metricEmitter` defines a component that produces a floating point value.
+* `metricGenerator` defines a component that produces a floating point value.
 These are typically defined once at time `0` and then modified later to change based on the metric output wanted.
 * `metric` defines a metric that is emitted on a timer, based on its spec.
-Metrics use a series of `metricEmitters` to build their values.
+Metrics use a series of `metricGenerators` to build their values.

-### Emitters
+### Generators

 #### Constant

-Constant emitters always produce the same value.
+Constant generators always produce the same value.
 When redefined, they will jump directly to the new value.

 ```yaml
 spec: